Is Organic Cotton Really Better Than Conventional? (Spoiler: Yes)

 The term “organic” refers to how something is grown and farmed.
 In the case of cotton, these processes are key to the overall sustainability of the fabric – as it's so widely used, the practices of its manufacture have a large impact.

+At least 75% of the world's clothing features cotton in some form, making it the most widely used textile in fashion.
 Cotton is a natural material, and as such it is often believed to be inherently eco-friendly.
 The truth is that the production of the conventional, non-organic material, which many of our jeans, t-shirts, sweatshirts and tote bags are made from, presents issues such as water waste and pollution.
 So this is one case where organic actually does matter, and choosing it does in fact make a difference.

-As Parker notes, there is more than one reason for brands – and consumers – to switch to organic.
+There is more than one reason for brands – and consumers – to switch to organic.
 From cutting back on toxic substances to saving water, organic cotton has a variety of advantages over its conventional counterpart.

 Pesticides and chemical fertilisers.
 This is perhaps the most well-known and celebrated advantage of organic cotton – and it's a big one.
 Non-organic fabrics can make heavy use of these toxic substances – conventional cotton uses 6% of the world's pesticides and 16% of its insecticides, which poisons nearby communities and endangers the lives of farmers.
 Organic cotton farming relies on crop rotation to combat diseases, thus eliminating the need for harsh chemicals.